MarkusH/talk-orm/examples.rst

 Counting objects
 ================

-Let's start of with something basic.
-We'll count how many records we have in the database:
+Let's start with something basic.
+We'll count how many records we have in the
+database:

 .. code:: python